Kick the Can

 Bruce shook his head, wishing desperately for a drink, a toke, or a snort—anything that would stop his inside from shaking.

 “Stop being a sissy,” Hank whispered with a grin, stepping up to the portal and driving the athame into the dulled column.
 Bruce wondered if any knife could cut the barrier, but only ever thought about it when they were doing it, and so never asked.
 “We have to rescue those kids,” the older man continued.
-When he pulled the blade out, the barrier shuddered and then shattered inward, leaving the edges near the circle ragged and flapping silently.
+When he pulled the blade out, the barrier shuddered and then shattered inward, leaving the edges of the column ragged and flapping silently.

 Sheathing the athame and grabbing the green pack, Hank stepped inside and disappeared.